uwiger/gproc/doc/gproc.md

 ###get_value/1##

 <pre>get_value(Key) -&gt; Value</pre>
 <br></br>

-Reads the value stored with a key registered to the current process.If no such key is registered to the current process, this function exits.<a name="get_value-2"></a>
+Reads the value stored with a key registered to the current process.

+If no such key is registered to the current process, this function exits.<a name="get_value-2"></a>

 ###get_value/2##

 <pre>get_value(Key, Pid) -&gt; Value</pre>